soumik-uxd/camel-recipes/ssh-sftp-copy/README.md

-# SFTP Copy
+# SFTP Copy (with SSH)
-An Apache Camel route to copy from one sftp source to another sftp target using SSH key authentication.
+An [Apache Camel](https://camel.apache.org/) route to copy from one SFTP source to another SFTP target using SSH key authentication.

 ## How to
 ### 1. Clone the application